Frequently Asked Questions

 What sports do you offer?

-What other extra-curricular activities are offered?
+What fine arts & other extra-curricular activities are offered?

-Are parents involved in the school?
+How are parents involved in the school?

 What is your dress code?